 In the ETEKINA project, the engineers will combine many heat pipes to create a heat exchanger design according to the specific needs of each production plant.

-The diagram shows the principle of the heat pipe:
+The diagram below shows the principle of the heat pipe:

 The sealed pipe contains a working fluid.
 Absorbing heat at the lower end, the liquid vaporises and carries the thermal energy upwards to the condenser section, where it encounters a lower temperature.
 As a consequence, the vapour condensates (back to a liquid) and thereby releases heat.
 The liquid runs down the inner walls back to the evaporator section where the process starts over again.